AdrienGahery/AdrienGahery/README.md

-## Adrien Gahéry
+## GeoSpatial DataScience

-I've been learning SQL the hard way as I took part in setting up a geographical information system from the ground up.
+I've been learning SQL the hard way, as I took part in setting up a geographical information system from the ground up.
 Gathering available data, creating a catalog, streamlining data into our standards, setting up a PostGIS database for the benefit of our whole French Public Office in French Guiana (DGTM).

 Now that I'm on a professionnal leave, I'm willing to expand my knowledge towards GeoSpatial DataScience.
 I'm looking to collaborate on Research projects.
 I chose the the Jupyter Notebook format which is popular in that field.